facebookresearch/SWAG/README.md

 This repository contains model checkpoints for the SWAG models (**S**upervised **W**eakly from hasht**AG**s), from the paper [Revisiting Weakly Supervised Pre-Training of Visual Perception Models]().

 ## Requirements
-This code has been tested to work with Python 3.8, torch 1.10.1 and torchvision 0.11.2.
+This code has been tested to work with Python 3.8, torch 1.10.1 and torchvision 0.11.2 with CUDA 10.2.

 ## Model Zoo